 The takeaway

 The hybrid-crossover class has matured into real products, not novelties.
+With gas prices ranging from roughly $3.00 to $3.80 per gallon nationally in mid-2026, the fuel savings on these models are meaningful — not transformative, but real.
 If fuel economy is the top priority, the Kia Niro Hybrid wins on both MPG and price; if cargo and AWD matter, the RAV4 or CR-V Hybrid are near-interchangeable and hard to go wrong with.
 Plug-in hybrids like the RAV4 Prime make sense for a narrow slice of buyers — home chargers, short commutes — and can effectively be EVs most days of the year.